+The Group is exposed to a variety of financial risks in relation to financial instruments.
 The Group's financial assets and liabilities by category are summarized in Note 29.
 The main types of risks are market risk, credit risk, liquidity risk and operational risk.